mrkrosenberg/bookWorm/README.md

+** Quick Notice: due to some mix-ups, the main code is found on the newTestBranch in this Github repo

 # Bookworm Reading List

 Bookworm Reading List is an interactive web app that allows users to create to-read lists and keep track of books they have